 Shopify vs. Etsy: Help and support

 Although both Etsy and Shopify are easy to use, you’ll still need help sometimes.
-Both platforms offer resources to help you find the answers you need, such as video tutorials, community/forums, and knowledge base articles.
+Both platforms offer resources to help you find the answers you need, such as video tutorials, community/forums, blog posts, testimonials, and knowledge base articles.
 They also provide 24/7 email and phone support.

 Shopify has an additional 24/7 live chat channel that gives you a really fast response.
 Here’s the Shopify support channel page: